-Welcome to the Laboratory of Dr. John T. Harty, Ph.D., in the University of Iowa's Department of Microbiology and Immunology.
-We are also associated with the Department of Pathology, the Interdisciplinary Graduate Program in Immunology, and the Cancer Center at the University of Iowa College of Medicine.
+Welcome to the Laboratory of Dr. John T. Harty, Ph.D., in the University of Iowa's Department of Pathology.
+We are also associated with the Interdisciplinary Graduate Program in Immunology, and the Cancer Center at the University of Iowa College of Medicine.

 Research in the Harty laboratory is focused on understanding the dynamics of the T cell response, how effector and memory T cell differentiation are regulated, how memory T cell populations are maintained and how they can be generated and manipulated to enhance protective immunity.

 Dr. Stina Urban's newest paper is now online ahead of print in Nature Immunology https://www.nature.com/articles/s41590-020-0711-8

 Congratulations to our alum Dr. Martin Richer who is now a tenured Associate Professor at McGill!
 Check out his research here: https://www.mjricherlab.com

 The Harty lab moved to the Department of Pathology as of May 2020.
 Thank you to all our former and current colleagues in Microbiology and Immunology for their support and we wish them the best of luck going forward!